BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

     --deletedeprecated
         mark all deprecated or obsoleted items as deleted

-    --diffsext=s(mark-diffs)
+    --diffs
+        has the same affect as specifying both --lastonly (reports only items that were defined or last modified in the last XML file on the command line) and --showdifffs (visually indicates the differences)

+    --diffsext=s(diffs)
-        how diffs files referenced by the htmlbbf report are named; for DM Instance foo.xml, the diffs file name is foo-diffsext.html; the default is mark-diffs, i.e. the default file name is foo-mark-diffs.html
+        how diffs files referenced by the htmlbbf report are named; for DM Instance foo.xml, the diffs file name is foo-diffsext.html; the default is diffs, i.e. the default file name is foo-diffs.html

+        note: as an advanced feature, if this option is specified twice, the first value should be last and will be used for files known to be named foo-last.html on the BBF CWMP page, and the second value (typically diffs) will be used for all other files

     --dtprofile=s...
         affects only the xml2 report; can be specified multiple times;